-So, are these hunters really as sly as they are portrayed?
-These interesting facts about foxes will help you get acquainted with these beautiful creatures.
+So are these hunters really as cunning as the stories say?
+These interesting facts about foxes will help you get to know these beautiful creatures.

 Fast Facts about Foxes